 - Serve the sliced pork on plates.
 Add the apple slices to the sauce, give it a good stir and serve the sauce on top.
 Serve immediately.

-Rice or mash, and your favourite steamed greens.
+- Serve with Rice or mash, and your favourite steamed greens.

 - If you can’t get hold of cider, use dry white wine instead.

 - Use brandy if you can’t get hold of Calvados.

 % Daily Value